HenrikVarmer/aruleRec/README.md

 The ```aruleRec()``` function returns a dataframe with customers and corresponding cross-selling recommendations and rule quality parameters.
 Only customers with recommendations are returned.

-Example data structure for rule mining:
+Input data structure for generating recommendations:

 | CustomerKey   | ProductKey    |
 | ------------: |--------------:|